Skip to main content

 The Language of Your Biology

 Your body communicates its status through symptoms and biomarkers.
-The frustration of seeing a number on a scale that does not reflect your dedicated efforts in is a valid data point.
+The frustration of seeing a number on a scale that does not reflect your dedicated efforts in diet and exercise is a valid data point.
 It suggests the underlying metabolic machinery is compromised.

 Health-contingent wellness programs often focus exclusively on the outcome, such as achieving a certain Body Mass Index (BMI).
 They presuppose that every individual has the same capacity to reach that outcome through the same means.
 This assumption overlooks the powerful influence of your endocrine system.